 Although some lines offer so many organized activities for kids during the day that some parents actually complain that they didn't see enough of their kids on their cruise, most couples will value some alone time, especially when the sun goes down.
-Some cruise lines offer private in-cabin babysitting at a premium—it can run you nearly $20 per hour.
-But if your kid wrinkles his nose at the idea of being "left with a sitter," you're in luck: Many cruise lines disguise evening babysitting as "late night parties," allowing parents to drop off their kids for $5 to $10 per hour per child.
+Some cruise lines offer private in-cabin babysitting at a premium—it can run you around $20 per hour.
+But if your kid wrinkles his nose at the idea of being "left with a sitter," you're in luck: Many cruise lines disguise evening babysitting as "late night parties," allowing parents to drop off their kids for around $10 per hour per child.
 (On Disney cruises, the party goes till midnight and it's free of charge).

 BOOK A FAMILY-FRIENDLY CRUISE

 When it comes to going the extra mile to put smiles on your kids' faces, these cruise lines are tops:

 If your kids can imagine summer camp at sea, that's Camp Carnival—complete with counselors to supervise daily activities and meals.
 The line divides children into three age groups from two- to 12-years old and employs counselors who have education or childcare experience; play spaces resemble nothing less than the playroom of your dreams (carnival.com).

 No surprises here—Disney knows how to keep kids happy.
 The line is famous for its roaming characters like Mickey and Minnie, of course, but it also offers Broadway-style musicals, first-run films in 3D, and port-of-call activities tailored for kids like glass-bottom boats and up-close-and-personal dolphin encounters (disneycruise.disney.go.com).